 It is widely accepted that innovation fuels economic growth.
-Michael Porter famously wrote that, "It is only through the introduction of successful new products and processes that companies and nations can improve their competitive position".
+Michael Porter famously wrote that, "It is only through the introduction of successful new products and processes that companies and nations can improve their competitive position"2.
 Innovation's importance is apparent in Myanmar, SEA and the globe, as new technologies drive change and economic growth.
 Just as the digital camera replaced film photography, ride-hailing apps have replaced traditional taxis in many countries.
-For example, since its launch only six years ago, Grab, SEA's largest ride-hailing app service, now operates across 9 countries, employing over 2 million drivers, many of whom are working in informal, emerging economies.
-Grab's ability to adapt the company's business model to different markets, and continuously innovate and introduce new technology and products according to market demand, is an example of how innovation can drive employment and economic growth in emerging markets.
+For example, since its launch only six years ago, Grab, Southeast Asia's largest ride-hailing app service, now operates across 9 countries, employing over 2 million drivers3, many of whom are working in informal, emerging economies.
+Grab's ability to adapt the company's business model to different markets, and continuously innovate and introduce new technology and products according to market demand, is an example of how innovation can drive employment and economic growth even in some of the world's most poverty-stricken regions.